 Huntley Meadows Park Visitor Center

-Stop in the Visitor Center for a little history and some excellent info on the park's Hemi-marsh habitat.
-With over 1400 acres, Huntley Meadows is FCPA's largest park, and it was once used to test asphalt, provide anti-aircraft protection, and conduct secret radio research.
+Stop in the Norma Hoffman Visitor Center for a little history and some excellent info on the park's hemi-marsh habitat.
+With over 1400 acres, Huntley Meadows is FCPA's largest park and it has an interesting history.
+In the 1940s, the area was an asphalt testing site.
+Earlier, it was used to provide anti-aircraft protection and conduct secret radio research.

 Woodland Trails at Huntley Meadows

 The wooded Cedar Trail and Deer Trail are full of beautiful big trees and worth the walk.
-Beavers build and adjust dams throughout the park, and changing water levels make every visit unique.
+Beavers build and adjust dams in the park, and changing water levels make every visit unique.

-You can head straight for the boardwalk on the Heron Trail if time is short, or you have toddlers or folks with mobility issues along.
+You can head straight to the boardwalk on the Heron Trail if time is short.
+This direct route is also the best option if you have toddlers or folks with mobility issues in your group.
 Huntley Meadows has one of the only ADA accessible wetland boardwalks in Northern Virginia.

 Boardwalk Trail at Huntley Meadows Park in Northern Virginia